sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * TASK: Ensure CSV export button works properly in FailedLinksRewriteReport
  * Need to get bad-link counts into FailedUrlRewriteObject::$summary_fields() somehow
 * TASK: Selecting "external content" in the CMS for the first time, shows nothing in the main pane.
 Show a default connector (e.g. the first) by default.
-* TASK: Make the "Clear imports" logic, specific to the selected import e.g. add ExternalContentID field to StaticSiteImportDataObject
+* TASK: Make the "Clear imports" button specific to the selected import e.g. add ExternalContentID field to StaticSiteImportDataObject
+ * Add a checkbox next to it which if checked, deletes _all_ imports.
 * TASK: If "Automatically run link-rewrite task" is checked, add more detail to "Import completed" message.
 * TASK: Make files save using the same directory hierarchy as the legacy/scraped site.
 See StaticSiteFileTransformer::getParentDir()
 * ENHANCEMENT: Add "Link rewrite task was run automatically. "[View failed URL rewrite report"]" confirmation text to "successful import" message